 How we got here: Brexit and coronavirus

-The combined effects of Brexit, the pandemic and furlough have led to a general shortage of workers, as well as a skills gap.
-The dramatic changes we’ve seen play out in economic terms have altered the way people live and work, the types of roles (and therefore skills) that are in demand, and those that are obsolete.
-Interestingly, the proportion of people who are out of the workforce because they are studying is the highest it has ever been – which could be taken as a good sign that the workforce of the future will be better equipped with the skills we need.
+The combined effects of Brexit, the pandemic and furlough have led to a general shortage of workers, as well as the skills gap.
+The dramatic changes we’ve seen play out in economic terms have altered the way people live and work.
+It has also changed the types of roles (and therefore skills) that are in demand, and those that are obsolete.
+Interestingly, the proportion of people who are out of the workforce because they are studying is the highest it has ever been.
+This could be taken as a good sign that the workforce of the future will be better equipped with the skills we need.
 However, that does not solve the challenge facing today’s employers and jobseekers.

 Another reason for the so-called Great Resignation is that workers have become accustomed to working remotely during the pandemic.
 Now that the situation is safer, they are being asked to return to the office.
-Having decided that the flexibility afforded them by the pandemic contributes positively to their lifestyles and wellbeing, significant numbers of employees do not want to give these freedoms up and are resigning as a consequence.
+Workers enjoyed the flexibility afforded them by the pandemic as it contributes positively to their lifestyles and wellbeing.
+Significant numbers of employees do not want to give these freedoms up when asked to return to the office.
+They are resigning as a consequence.
 However, the conditions workers want to see are not easily found, which is one reason many vacancies are now so tough to fill.
 Businesses need to catch up with employee demands in order to be seen as an attractive prospect by employees.

 The talent pool

 So who, then, is currently looking for work?
 As it stands, data regarding the furloughed population who are in/out of work following the end of the scheme has not yet been published.
-However, it is fair to assume that there will be a significant number of furloughed people now seeking work, particularly as many industries continue to lag behind their pre-pandemic levels.
+However, it is fair to assume that there will be a significant number of furloughed people now seeking work.
+Many industries continue to lag behind their pre-pandemic levels and require more support.

 ONS data from October 2021 shows that employees with a degree or equivalent qualification were 8.9% less likely to be furloughed when compared with those whose highest qualifications were GCSEs.
 Across most industries, people who are currently corporate managers, directors, or in professional occupations were less likely to have been furloughed.
 Yet as we have seen, these people are more likely to now be voluntarily quitting their roles in search of a better work/life balance.

 ONS furlough data implies many jobseekers are likely to be low-skilled and searching for more junior positions.
-What’s more, half of those furloughed were furloughed for over three months, and this group were less likely to be re-employed in August 2021.
-The scarring effects of longer-term unemployment are well documented, and studies – such as by Edin and Gustavsson (2008) – demonstrate the depreciation or loss of skills that can occur during prolonged absences from work.
+What’s more, half of those furloughed were furloughed for over three months.
+This group were less likely to be re-employed in August 2021.
+The scarring effects of longer-term unemployment are well documented.
+Studies – such as by Edin and Gustavsson (2008) – demonstrate the depreciation or loss of skills that can occur during prolonged absences from work.
 They wrote: “Unemployment, by arresting skills formation, gives rise to further unemployment.”
-And a more recent (2021) study of skills and unemployment flows that takes into account data from 30 countries shows a similar correlation between being out of work and a loss of skills.
+And a more recent (2021) study of skills and unemployment flows takes into account data from 30 countries.
+It shows a similar correlation between being out of work and a loss of skills.
 Furlough, as a period of unemployment and/or inactivity, can therefore be understood to contribute to a decrease in skills and subsequently in the likelihood of finding employment.

 ONS data also shows that the proportion of people who have been furloughed was higher for workers under 24 years of age or over 65.
 Again, this contributes to the supposition that job seekers are likely to be low skilled.
-Young people have had less time to accrue skills due to a much shorter career, and are much more likely to have been in low-paid, low-skilled, low-security work before being furloughed.
-Older people are more likely to lack digital skills – now considered essential in the workplace – and are also subject to age discrimination which significantly decreases their chances during the hiring process.
-Ageing Better reports that people aged 50 and over who lose their job struggle the most to return to work, and are at greater risk of becoming long-term unemployed.
+Young people have had less time to accrue skills due to a much shorter career.
+As such, they are much more likely to have been in low-paid, low-skilled, low-security work before being furloughed.
+Older people are more likely to lack digital skills which are now considered essential in the workplace.
+They are also subject to age discrimination which significantly decreases their chances during the hiring process.
+Ageing Better reports that people aged 50 and over who lose their job struggle the most to return to work.
+They are at greater risk of becoming long-term unemployed.

 What’s more, while pre-pandemic trends show young people tend to move jobs much more frequently, someone over 65 has likely not had to engage in employment processes for a long time.
 Their lack of recent practice in interviewing and writing CVs will make it more challenging to return to the workplace.
 Employers need to make concessions for this group in recognition of the experience that older employees can contribute, despite a possible shortcoming in current technical or other skills.